Bachelor-Thesis-Mobai-2025/mouse-tracking-static/README.md

 The server creates session folders and saves the response data (including mouse movements, hesitation, speed, and jerks) to JSON files for further analysis.

 ## Frontend
-The frontend consists of an interactive questionnaire displayed on the browser, where the user answers a series of questions:
+The frontend consists of an interactive questionnaire displayed on the browser, where the user answers a series of questions.
+One layout has been used in this prototype:

 <img src="https://github.com/user-attachments/assets/46696f14-2746-45bd-883c-92590c5f4fc2" width="600" />